 This article also appeared on Global Reporting Initiative.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

 Tina Nybo Jensen is International Policy Manager at Global Reporting Initiative (GRI).
-She leads on the development, management and implementation of GRI’s Sustainable Development Program.
-Previously, Tina worked for the Danish Red Cross Youth in Jordan and the Westbank, and at the Danish Embassy in Thailand.
+She leads the development, management and implementation of GRI’s Sustainable Development Program.